Skateboard shop owners accused of selling pot from store

 Steady was released on conditions and Van Hazinga was ordered held pending a detention hearing.

-An investigation started after witnesses reported that people at the Ridin’ High shop sold marijuana to teenagers.
+An investigation started after witnesses reported that people at the Ridin’ High shop had sold marijuana to teenagers.
 Prosecutors say police also responded to multiple reports of disturbances, altercations and violence.

 They say Van Hazinga sold marijuana to an undercover officer multiple times and Steady made edible products infused with THC sold at the shop.
-Authorities say they seized more than 50 pot plants and about $67,000.
+Authorities say they seized more than 50 pot plants and about $67,000 after searching the couple’s home, a camp and the business.

-Under Vermont’s marijuana law, adults are allowed to grow two mature plants and four immature plants per household.

 Messages were left with the couple’s lawyers.